quist00/carpentries.org/_posts/2022/05/2022-05-05-workbench-beta.md

 ## Why have a beta phase at all?

-Our lesson have a _wide_ audience including, Instructors, Learners, Maintainers, and others who use the CC-BY content in their own work.
+Our lessons have a _wide_ audience including, Instructors, Learners, Maintainers, and others who use the CC-BY content in their own work.
 In the past, [changes to the way we build lessons happened at a fairly rapid pace][blog-pushing-back], which resulted in frustration from the community.

 In the end, we will transition all lessons by January 2023.
-The beta phase is intended to allow early adopters to play around with the Workbench and help shape it to best fit the community needs.
+The beta phase is intended to allow early adopters to play around with the Workbench and help shape it to best fit the community's needs.

 ## Beta Logistics

-The Workbench beta phase is **non-reversible**[^1], thus, the decision to begin the beta phase for any given lesson must be a **joint decision by the mainainers of the lesson**.
+The Workbench beta phase is **non-reversible**[^1], thus, the decision to begin the beta phase for any given lesson must be a **joint decision by the maintainers of the lesson**.
 It is important to note that the transition itself is the responsibility of myself alone and will be performed automatically via the [lesson transition tool][lesson-transition].